michaelsinghurse/worktest/SOLUTIONS.md

 I'm going to run this app on my development machine using Node and Express on the server and HTML, CSS, and JavaScript on the browser/client.
 For the data store, rather than setting up a database, I'm just going to store the data as JSON in a file.
-The data will consist of the tasks, each task being an object with keys for the task id, the task title, and whether the task is done.
-Every client who connects with the server will view, edit, and delete the same set of tasks.
+The data will consist of an array of tasks, each task being an object with keys for the task id, the task title, and whether the task is done.
+Every client who connects with the server will consume the same set of tasks.
 There won't be a log in feature where users can view their own tasks.
 This would have to be a future feature.